-Party killer paroled: man who stabbed teen Augustine Borrell to death in Herne Bay now a free man
+Party killer paroled: Man who stabbed teen Augustine Borrell to death in Herne Bay now free

 His family is unsure how he ended up at Hamilton Rd but believe he made a snap decision to go.

 "Augustine and Dad's relationship was based on honesty," says Tai.
-"If August was going to a party he would have told Dad straight away.
+"If August was going to a party he would have told Dad straightaway.
 Dad would have said 'have a good time, be careful' as usual."

 It was Tuesday before August returned home.
 When he did, he was in a casket.